-You can also send a direct, tax-deductible contribution by making your check or money order payable to the Juvenile (Type 1) Diabetes Cure Research Fund and mailing it to: Department of Health, Health Research Office, 625 Forster St., Health and Welfare Building, Room 833, Harrisburg, PA 17120 prevention programs that strengthen families by promoting protective factors such as social connections, concrete supports, parenting and child development and parental resilience that can prevent instances of child maltreatment.
+You can also send a direct, tax-deductible contribution by making your check or money order payable to the Juvenile (Type 1) Diabetes Cure Research Fund and mailing it to: Department of Health, Bureau of Administrative and Financial Services, 625 Forster St., Health and Welfare Building, Room 402, Harrisburg, PA 17120 and innovative child abuse and neglect prevention programs that strengthen families by promoting protective factors such as social connections, concrete supports, parenting and child development, and parental resilience that can prevent instances of child maltreatment.
 While preventable, too many children experience maltreatment and some even die because of child abuse and neglect each year.
 The impact of maltreatment is profound with lifelong consequences.
 Robust funding of prevention programs that offer supports to families can strengthen and improve the lives of children and families.
 Every citizen has a role to play in keeping Pennsylvania's children safe and families strong.
 You can contribute all or a portion of your Pennsylvania tax refund to make it possible for CTF to fund more child abuse and neglect prevention programs.
 For more information, visit: pactf.org